llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 :  Nodes in the hierarchy that act like directories or folders.
 Groups can contain other groups or views, helping to organize data logically.

 **Views**
 :  Leaf nodes containing metadata or raw data.
-Views provide access to scalar data or bulk data stored internally using Buffers or external.
+Views provide access to scalar data or arrays stored internally using Buffers or stored externally.

 **Buffers**
 :  Memory blocks allocated to hold bulk (array) data referenced by views.
-Views use buffers to read and write actual data values.

 **Attributes**
 :  Metadata about views, such as type information or external identifiers, which provide additional context.